-Adobe Muse preview
+Adobe Muse full review

 Since the launch of Adobe InDesign; designers have had an integrated set of tools to handle their print workflow.
 Using InDesign for page layout; Photoshop for photo editing; Illustrator for creating impressive artwork and Acrobat for output the possibilities are endless; but until now there’s not been a similarly integrated tool for web design.